YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 SDSEEKERR, Sequential device seek error

-Run Time Error: This indicates that a YottaDB/GT.M process encountered an error using the SEEK deviceparameter for an OPEN or USE on a sequential disk device.
+Run Time Error: This indicates that a YottaDB process encountered an error using the SEEK deviceparameter for an OPEN or USE on a sequential disk device.
 A supplementary TEXT message provides more details about the cause of the error.

 Action: Analyze the accompanying message and appropriately adjust the SEEK deviceparameter or its value.